bitethatthing2/cheechalada/REPOSITORY_RULES.md

 # Repository Rules

-## IMPORTANT: FOLLOW THESE RULES EXACTLY
+## EXTREMELY IMPORTANT: THESE RULES MUST BE FOLLOWED WITHOUT EXCEPTION

-1. **NO NEW BRANCHES** without explicit permission
+1. **ABSOLUTELY NO NEW BRANCHES AT ALL**
-   - Only use existing branches: `main`, `production`, and `fix-build-error`
+   - Only use the main branch
-   - Never create new branches without direct permission
+   - NEVER EVER create or push ANY additional branches
+   - NO EXCEPTIONS TO THIS RULE UNDER ANY CIRCUMSTANCES

 2. **ALWAYS CONFIRM BEFORE PUSHING**
    - Never use `--force` without specific permission